carlobaldassi/GaussDCA.jl/README.md

             default is `:frob`.
 (Note the leading colon: this argument is passed as a symbol).
  * `min_separation`: the minimum separation between residues in the output ranking.
-Must be >= `1`.
+Must be ≥ `1`.
 The default is `5`.

-The code will be parallelized if more than one julia worker (as obtained by the `nworkers()` function) is available.
-Multiple workers can be created either by launching julia with the `-p` option from the command line, or by using the `addprocs` function (note that since julia 0.7 you will need to execute `using Distributed` before you can call `addprocs`).
-See also the "Additional thechnical notes" section at the end of this document.
+The code is multi-threaded: if you start julia with the `-t` option, for example as `julia -t 8`, the computations will run in parallel on the given number of threads.

 Examples
 --------